ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 It will remain enabled until you start or restart the project.
 * Disable Xdebug for better performance when not debugging with `ddev xdebug off`.
 * `ddev xdebug status` will show Xdebug’s current status.
+* You may need to open port 9003 in your firewall to allow Xdebug access.
+(See [Troubleshooting Xdebug](#troubleshooting-xdebug) below.)
-* The IDE’s debug server port must be set to Xdebug’s default 9003, which may already be the case in popular IDEs.
+* The IDE’s debug server port must be set to Xdebug’s default 9003, which is already the case in popular IDEs.
 If the unusual case that you have a port conflict, see [Using Xdebug on a Port Other than the Default 9003](#using-xdebug-on-a-port-other-than-the-default-9003) below.
 * In the case of using running your IDE inside WSL2 (using WSLg) or with a proxy setup like JetBrains Gateway, you can set that with `ddev config global --xdebug-ide-location=wsl2`.
 If you're running your IDE with a proxy inside the web container, you can set that with `ddev config global --xdebug-ide-location=container`.

 For more background on Xdebug, see [Xdebug documentation](https://xdebug.org/docs/remote).
 The intention here is that one won’t have to understand Xdebug to do debugging.